ChipUSM/usm-vlsi-tools/README.md

 ## Setup

-More work is required to check all the possible uses cases of this docker image, since it's currently validated with
+More work is required to check all the possible uses cases of this docker image, since it's currently validated on windows

 ## VSCode DevContainer